TheEdoRan/next-safe-action/README.md

 );
 ```

+`safeMutation` returns a new function (in this case `loginUser`), that is used in Client Components.

 ---

-The `safeMutation` function returns a new function (in this case `loginUser`), that is used in Client Components:
+There are two ways to call safe mutations from the client:

+## 1. The direct way

 ```tsx
 // src/app/login-form.tsx